SFDO-Tooling/Snowfakery/CONTRIBUTING.rst

     $ pytest

+    Test the documentation like this:

+    $ make docs
+    $ open build/html/index.html

 7. Your new code should also have meaningful tests.
 One way to double check that your tests cover everything is to ensure that your new code has test code coverage: